SCHEDULE OF COMMISSIONER’S FEES

 CLERK’S FEES are included in all fees.
 Make one check only, payable to “Commissioner of Accounts”.
 The Commissioner will pay the Clerk for recording fees as appropriate.

-Add Assets from Inventory (Parts 1 and 3) PLUS the accounting period additions (lines 2, 3, and 4 on Account Summary).
+For all other accounts, add Assets from Inventory (Parts 1 and 2) PLUS the accounting period’s receipts (lines 2b, 3, and 4 on Account Summary).
 Apply that sum to the schedule below:

 $0 - $50,000